SR-G/sleep-on-lan/README.md

 curl http://myusername:mypassword@<IP>/sleep/
 ```

+Default output from REST command is `XML` but may be switched from a configuration point of view (by adding a `HTTPOutput : 'JSON'`) or on a per-request basis (by adding a `?format=JSON` to the request, one would retrieve a JSON result).

 **LogLevel** defines the log level to use.
 Available values are NONE|OFF, DEBUG, INFO, WARN|WARNING, ERROR.
 Logs are just written to the stderr/stdout outputs.

 **BroadcastIP** defines the broadcast IP used by the /wol service.
 By default the IP used is 192.168.255.255 (local network range).